 It’s important to note that the PHFA does not deal with the mortgage application process directly.
 You must go through one of their participating lenders to do so.
-To help you get into your dream home, PHFA offers several purchase assistance programs.
+To help you get into your dream home, PHFA offers several purchase assistance programs, which we cover below.

 Keystone Advantage Assistance Loan Program

 The Keystone Advantage Assistance Loan Program helps by offering a second mortgage loan.
 This money can be used to help you cover the the costs associated with the purchase of a home.
-To qualify for this loan program, below are a few of the requirements you must meet:
+Here are a few of the requirements you must meet to qualify:

 - A minimum credit score of 660

 - Only the minimum required down payment and/or closing costs can be used for assistance

 - If you’re a borrower(s) your liquid assets cannot be more than $50,000 after deducting the funds needed to close on the loan

 - Aside from the Access Modification Loan Program, the Keystone Advantage Assistance Loan Program may not be combined with other PHFA assistance programs

 In addition, the Keystone Advantage Assistance Loan Program can be used in conjunction with the HFA Preferred™(Lo MI), Keystone Government Loan, and Keystone Home loan programs.